drand/drand/README.md

 </p>

 <p align="center">
-Drand (pronounced "zee-rand") is a distributed randomness beacon daemon written in <a href="https://golang.org/">Golang</a>.
+Drand (pronounced "dee-rand") is a distributed randomness beacon daemon written in <a href="https://golang.org/">Golang</a>.
 </p>